SacRT Bus Stop Improvement Plan

 Bus Stop Improvement Plan

-The Bus Stop Improvement plan will create a comprehensive list of necessary and desired improvements to bus stops, amenities, and supporting pedestrian infrastructure.
-Civic Thread’s role is to engage the broader community to ensure that transit-dependent, low-income, underserved, and minority community members have a full opportunity to engage in the planning process.
-Engagement will help guide where funding should be prioritized to improve the SacRT bus stops for all residents.
-Civic Thread is currently conducting bus stop assessments to identify accessibility and safety issues at bus stops throughout SacRT’s service area.
+The Bus Stop Improvement plan developed a comprehensive list of necessary and desired improvements to bus stops, amenities, and supporting pedestrian infrastructure.
+Civic Thread’s role in this project was to engage the broader community to ensure that transit-dependent, low-income, underserved, and minority community members had a full opportunity to engage in the planning process.
+Engagement has helped guide where funding should be prioritized to improve the SacRT bus stops for all residents.
+Civic Thread also conducted bus stop assessments to identify accessibility and safety issues at bus stops throughout SacRT’s service area.

 In 2019, SacRT launched SacRT Forward, a newly redesigned bus network that was implemented to reflect customer needs, meet current travel patterns, and improve connectivity with more direct service and better frequency.